 Deadline and details

-Please send your artwork/photograph to Polly Ho at email@example.com.
-The deadline of submission is 31stMay, 2019.
+Please send your artwork/photograph to Polly Ho at firstname.lastname@example.org.
+The extended deadline of submission is 31stAugust, 2019.
 In the e-mail, please state clearly your name, art medium, size of artwork, and year of completion.
 For photographs, no specific information is required.

 Past example of Kubrick Poetry Cards